Who wrote the work Nikita's childhood. What was Nikita like in the story of Nikita's childhood? Organization of cognitive activity

 15

 Chapter 1.
-An autobiographical story about the childhood of A.N.
+Autobiographical story about the childhood of A.N.
 Tolstoy

 Chapter 2.
 Formation of Nikita’s character in the story “Nikita’s Childhood”

 § 2.1.
-Parental love is the basis for raising a child
+Parental love is the basis of raising a child

-"Nikita's Childhood" tells about the childhood of a Russian boy from a noble landowner family, once rich and noble, but already on the brink of ruin, living out his last days in the village.
-In the depiction of the formation of the character of the protagonist A.N.
-Tolstoy puts the very reality that surrounds the child in the first place.
+“Nikita’s Childhood” tells about the childhood of a Russian boy from a noble landowner family, once rich and noble, but already on the verge of ruin, living out his last days in the village.
+In depicting the development of the character of the main character A.N.
+Tolstoy puts the reality surrounding the child in the first place.

-From the very first pages of the story, we see what a benevolent, normal environment surrounded Nikita, how his first ideas about life took shape.
-"It was so quiet in the warm office that a barely audible ringing began in my ears.
-What extraordinary stories could be invented alone, on the sofa, under this ringing.
+Already from the first pages of the story, we see what a friendly, normal atmosphere surrounded Nikita, how his first ideas about life took shape.
+“It was so quiet in the warm office that a barely audible ringing began in my ears.
+What extraordinary stories could be invented alone, on the sofa, to the sound of this ringing.
 White light poured through the frozen glass.
-Nikita read Cooper ..."
-So we plunge into the world of Nikita's childhood, a world surrounded by books, classes with a teacher, an atmosphere of kindness and care for a nine-year-old boy.
-Nikita's relationship with his mother, father, teacher is of such a character that they bring up a sound mind, frankness and honesty in the boy.
+Nikita was reading Cooper...”
+So we plunge into the world of Nikita’s childhood, into a world surrounded by books, classes with a teacher, in an atmosphere of kindness and care for a nine-year-old boy.
+Nikita's relationships with his mother, father, and teacher are of such a nature that they instill in the boy a sound mind, directness and honesty.

-Nikita's family and the home environment in the house were always very kind and dear, it was clear how all family members take care of Nikita and everyone is trying to give a piece of their love to the boy, to raise him as a good person.
-All family members are very different in character, temperament, many have different views on life, but despite this, this is a friendly loving family.
-On the example of Nikita's parents who are sincerely loving each other, one can see how much family upbringing means for the formation of a child's character.
+Nikita's family and the home environment in the house were always very kind and dear; it was clear how all family members took care of Nikita and everyone tried to give a piece of their love to the boy, to raise him as a good person.
+All family members are very different in character, temperament, many have different views on life, but despite this, this is a friendly, loving family.
+Using the example of Nikita’s parents, who sincerely love each other, one can see how much family upbringing means for the formation of a child’s character.
 Nikita's father is cheerful, with a subtle sense of humor, combined with extraordinary intelligence, kindness and spiritual nobility, happy with his wife, who is very different from him.
 She is a well-mannered, intelligent, stately woman with gentle beauty, who, in the spirit of folk traditions, embodies the image of the keeper of the family hearth.
-The prototype of this image was the mother of A. Tolstoy.
-Nikita's mother misses her husband very much when he leaves, worries about him with all her heart and worries that Nikita might forget him.
-One day, his father's life hung in the balance of death when he nearly died in a ravine during a spring flood.
-This misfortune showed the cohesion of the family, caring for each other, that common thing that unites a real family - love.
-Sometimes conflicts arose between the boy's parents over the extravagance of her husband, sometimes there were disagreements in Nikita's upbringing, the mother was very anxious about her son and was too worried about him and saw in him only a little boy, and the father insisted on raising a man in the child - a brave, strong hardened.
-But at the same time, they went to meet each other and found a common solution that did not harm Nikita, but, on the contrary, developed him.
+The prototype of this image was A. Tolstoy’s mother.
+Nikita's mother misses her husband very much when he leaves, worries about him with all her heart and is worried that Nikita might forget him.
+One day, my father’s life hung in the balance when he almost died in a ravine during a spring flood.
+This misfortune showed the cohesion of the family, caring for each other, the common thing that unites a real family - love.
+Sometimes conflicts arose between the boy’s parents over the extravagance of her husband, sometimes there were disagreements in Nikita’s upbringing, the mother was very kind to her son and was too worried about him and saw him only as a little boy, and the father insisted on raising the child as a man - brave, strong , hardened.
+But at the same time, they met each other halfway and found a common solution that did not harm Nikita, but, on the contrary, developed it.
 For example, the episode with Klopik.
-Mother was very afraid that it was too early for Nikita to ride a horse on his own: he might break, he might not cope with an unbroken horse.
-The father, on the other hand, was convinced that only in this way, with Nikita's introduction to independence, closeness to the life of the people, to participation in a common cause, it was possible to raise a strong, strong man.
+His mother was very afraid that it was too early for Nikita to ride a horse on his own: he might crash, he might not be able to cope with an unbroken horse.
+My father, on the contrary, was convinced that only in this way, by introducing Nikita to independence, closeness to the life of the people, and participation in the common cause, could a strong, strong man be raised.

-Nikita's family was always very hospitable and glad to guests.
-One of these visits of guests became a real event in the life of Nikita, then he met his first love.
-The house has always been very fond of the holidays.
-One of the brightest was the wonderful new year.
-The author's love for the traditions of the old noble way of life is felt in the description of preparations for the holiday, homemade crafts, ornaments, persistent needles, waiting for long-awaited gifts, a lush table with treats, round dances around the Christmas tree with invited village children.
-A.N.
-Tolstoy details of the children's preparations for the new year.
+Nikita's family was always very hospitable and happy to have guests.
+One of these visits of guests became a real event in Nikita’s life, then he met his first love.
+The house has always loved holidays.
+One of the brightest was the wonderful New Year.
+In the description of preparations for the holiday, homemade crafts, decorations, long-awaited pine needles, waiting for long-awaited gifts, a lush table with treats, round dances around the Christmas tree with invited village children, one can feel the author’s love for the traditions of the ancient noble way of life.
+So brightly, visibly noticed by A.N.
+Thick details of children's preparations for the New Year.

-In this house, even ordinary workers are treated very well, despite the fact that there is a master and peasants.
-Nikita's father is a very simple person in communication and behavior, he was friendly to the servants, and they respected the owners, tried to please them, paid with loyalty and care.
-The carpenter Pakhom, who makes a bench for Nikita, a sensible boy, a backup Mishka Koryashonok, a teacher Arkady Ivanovich, arouse sympathy.
-Nikita considers the most authoritative person to be Mishka Koryashonka, who works in the barnyard, as a caretaker.
+In this house, even simple workers are treated very well, despite the fact that there are masters and peasants.
+Nikita's father is a very simple person in communication and behavior, he was friendly towards the servants, and they respected their owners, tried to please them, and paid them with loyalty and care.
+The carpenter Pakhom, who makes Nikita’s bench, the sensible boy, the assistant shepherd Mishka Koryashonok, and the teacher Arkady Ivanovich evoke sympathy.
+Nikita considers Mishka Koryashonka, a shepherd who works in the barnyard, to be the most authoritative person.
 This is a serious and reasonable guy who, in imitation of adults, speaks with feigned indifference.
 "Nikita looked at Koryashonok with great respect."
-Although Mishka is small, but in his remarks, advice and actions, the Russian mindset and Russian character are already clearly visible.
-Another acquaintance of Nikita is the swirling, snub-nosed and large-mouthed Styopa Karnaushkin with a "spoken fist."
-The company of Nikita's village friends is supplemented by Semka, Lyonka, Artamoshka the Menshoy, Nil, Vanka Cherny Ushi and Bobylev's nephew Petrushka.
-Nikita spins all day in the yard, by the well, in the coach shed, in the room, in the threshing floor ...
-For him, the judgments of Mishka Koryashonka are most understandable.
-But less important is what the carpenter Pakhom, the worker Vasily, the stooped Artyom said or did.
-Nikita is curious about the life of the village, peasant children, peasant occupations, not understanding the difficulties and hardships of village life, but at the same time spontaneously, instinctively not separating himself from it, feeling like something inextricably linked with the village.
+Although Mishka is small, the Russian mentality and Russian character are already clearly visible in his comments, advice and actions.
+Another acquaintance of Nikita is the curly-haired, snub-nosed and large-mouthed Styopa Karnaushkin with a “charmed fist”.
+Nikita's company of village friends is completed by Semka, Lenka, Artamoshka the smaller, Nil, Vanka Black Ears and Bobylev's nephew Petrushka.
+All day long Nikita spins around in the yard, at the well, in the carriage house, in the servants' room, on the threshing floor...
+For him, Mishka Koryashonok's judgments are most understandable.
+But less important is what the carpenter Pakhom, the worker Vasily, and the stooped Artem said or did.
+Nikita is curious about the life of the village, peasant children, peasant activities, not understanding the difficulties and hardships of village life, but at the same time spontaneously, instinctively, not separating himself from it, feeling himself somehow inextricably linked with the village.

-Nikita communicated with village children, and in the traditions of village childhood there was always a confrontation between one courtyard and another, fights, snow battles, playing war - all this also constituted his childhood, a happy childhood, tempered his character, subjected him to tests.
+Nikita communicated with the village children, and in the traditions of village childhood there was always confrontation between one courtyard and another, fights, snow battles, games of war - all this also made up his childhood, a happy childhood, it strengthened his character and put him to the test.

 § 2.3.
-Harmony with nature - the formation of the spiritual world of the child
+Harmony with nature – formation of the child’s spiritual world

-Okay, Nikita? - the boy asks his cheerful father.
+Okay, Nikita? – his cheerful father asks the boy.

 Wonderful! - Nikita answers.

-The story of "Nikita's Childhood" reflected the main result of childhood - the harmonious fusion of all facets of life: plants, animals, people, life and death, the relationship between the life of a ten-year-old child and the life of nature creates a kind of lyrical flavor of the narrative: "Nikita swam under the stars, calmly looked at distant worlds. " “All this is mine,” he thought, “someday I’ll sit on an airship and rush off…” This is how a boy perceives nature when in the summer after threshing he rides on a cart; Nikita is close to her, dissolves in the world around him.
-The author often animates natural phenomena, he creates poetic images of a starling, a cat, a horse, a hedgehog, an oriole.
-"Zheltukhin was sitting on a bush of grass, in the heat, in the corner between the porch and the wall of the house and looked with horror at the approaching Nikita" - this description of the starling is given by the author's softly smiling gaze, and some kind of intuitive poeticized vision of Nikita, and the humanized perception of Zheltukhin.
+The story of “Nikita’s Childhood” reflected the main result of childhood years - the harmonious unity of all facets of existence: plants, animals, people, life and death; the relationship between the life of a ten-year-old child and the life of nature creates a unique lyrical flavor of the story: “Nikita swam under the stars, calmly looking at distant worlds."
+“All this is mine,” he thought, “someday I’ll board an airship and fly away...”
+This is how a boy perceives nature when he rides on a cart in the summer after threshing; Nikita is close to her, dissolves in the world around him.
+The author often animates natural phenomena; he creates poetic images of a starling, a cat, a horse, a hedgehog, and an oriole.
+“Zheltukhin sat on a bush of grass, in the sun, in the corner between the porch and the wall of the house and looked with horror at the approaching Nikita” - this description of the starling is given both by the author’s softly smiling gaze, and by some kind of intuitive poeticized vision of Nikita, and by the humanized perception of Zheltukhin.

-It is understandable that Nikita's close attention to everything that surrounds him is, Nikita learns to understand the world around him and himself in it.
-It is nature that enriches Nikita's spiritual work, develops in him the need for spiritual kinship with all living.
-The author often animates natural phenomena, he creates poetic images of a starling, a cat, a horse, a hedgehog, an oriole.
-Nikita's feelings for nature especially sharpened his love for a girl with a blue bow.
-After the New Year tree, Nikita returns home alone, seeing the guys who were invited to visit: “It seemed to Nikita that he was walking in a dream, in an enchanted kingdom.
-Only in an enchanted kingdom is it so strange and so happy in the soul. " Unity with nature, the feeling of being an integral part of it creates in the boy's soul an almost constant expectation of happiness, wonderful, fantastic.
+Nikita’s close attention to everything that surrounds him is understandable; Nikita learns to understand the world around him and himself in it.
+It is nature that enriches Nikita’s spiritual work and develops in him the need for spiritual kinship with all living things.
+The author often animates natural phenomena; he creates poetic images of a starling, a cat, a horse, a hedgehog, and an oriole.
+Nikita's feelings for nature were especially heightened by his love for the girl with a blue bow.
+After the New Year's party, Nikita returns home alone, having seen off the children who were invited to visit: “It seemed to Nikita that he was walking in a dream, in an enchanted kingdom.
+Only in an enchanted kingdom can it be so strange and so happy in the soul.”
+Unity with nature, the feeling of being an integral part of it, creates in the boy’s soul an almost constant expectation of happiness, wonderful, fantastic.

-The happiest, touching pages of Nikita's childhood are associated with Christmas, with Nikita's first love.
+The happiest, most touching pages of Nikita's childhood are associated with Christmas, with the first love in Nikita's life.
 Lilya, Nikita's beloved, a nine-year-old girl, Victor's sister.
 Lily had long curly locks and a big blue bow.
-Nikita immediately fell in love with shining blue eyes, and a ringing playful laugh.
-She was very restrained and did not show her interest in Nikita.
+Nikita immediately fell in love with his shining blue eyes and loud, playful laugh.
+She was very reserved and did not show her interest in Nikita.
 Nikita's first love, one might even say, love at first sight, pure, childish, innocent.
 The first kiss, which Nikita was very afraid of, Lily's response.
 Very touching, a little naive, but it is said simply and wonderfully:

-You are a good boy, I didn’t tell you so that no one would know, but this is a secret.
+You are a good boy, I didn’t tell you this so that no one would find out, but it’s a secret.

-Nikita was very shy and constantly blushed when talking to her, afraid to say something wrong.
-When Lilya was visiting, every day of Nikita was filled with happiness, joy, Nikita told her stories, and Lilya listened to him attentively, not missing a single word of him.
-After Lily's departure, Nikita thought about her every day, the days dragged on gloomy, boring memories of the girl warmed his heart and soul, he saw her image before his eyes: her big blue bow, blue eyes.
-With the first love, Nikita begins to grow up, his sometimes unreasonable sadness, the change in the weather caused a feeling of change, a desire to hurry up the time.
+Nikita was very shy and constantly blushed when talking to her, afraid of saying something wrong.
+When Lilya was visiting, Nikita’s every day was filled with happiness and joy, Nikita told her stories, and Lilya listened to him carefully, not missing a single word.
+After Lily left, Nikita thought about her every day, the days dragged on, gloomy, boring, his heart and soul were warmed by memories of the girl, he saw her image before his eyes: her big blue bow, blue eyes.
+Nikita's growing up begins with his first love; his sometimes causeless sadness and the change in weather caused a feeling of change, a desire to hurry up time.
 And the letter that Nikita received from Lily!
-The long-awaited letter that Lilya sent with an invitation to stay with them in the summer was another happy moment in her life.
-Nikita's gift of a ring with a blue stone to Lilia reminded her of him.
-It was such happiness that Nikita on his horse seemed to fly home in the wind.
+The long-awaited letter that Lilya sent with an invitation to stay with them in the summer was another happy moment in life.
+The ring with a blue stone given to Lilia by Nikita reminded her of him.
+It was such happiness that Nikita on his horse seemed to be flying home with the wind.

-Lilya transformed Nikita's childhood, made him even happier, gave him priceless memories of the first kiss, the ring, his first poem, the forest, and the unforgettable Christmas Eve.
-She enriched his inner world and became an ideal for him, giving him her tenderness, casual looks, ringing laughter.
-Nikita even composed a poem - so overwhelmed his feelings of something extraordinary and happy.
+Lilya transformed Nikita's childhood, made him even happier, gave him priceless memories of his first kiss, his ring, his first poem, the forest, and an unforgettable Christmas Eve.
+She enriched his inner world and became his ideal, giving him her tenderness, casual glances, ringing laughter.
+Nikita even composed a poem - he was so overwhelmed with feelings of something unusual and happy.

 The happy time of childhood in the steppe estate ends very prosaically.
-The family moves to the city, where everything is not so simple, nice and easy, and everyone is in a hurry somewhere, busy with their own business.
-Nikita feels like a stranger here, a "captured prisoner," just like Zheltukhin.
+The family moves to a city where everything is not so simple, sweet and easy, and everyone is in a hurry somewhere, busy with their own affairs.
+Nikita feels like a stranger here, a “captured prisoner,” just like Zheltukhin.

-After the words "A week later Nikita passed the entrance exam and entered the second grade" there was still such a final phrase, which ended the whole story: "This event ends his childhood."
+After the words “A week later Nikita passed the entrance exam and entered the second grade,” there was also this final phrase that completed the entire story: “This event ends his childhood.”

 Conclusion

-"Nikita's Childhood" is a story about the first years of human formation.
-A chronicle of the main events in the boy's life during the last year before the start of his studies unfolds before the reader.
-In "Nikita's Childhood" the wonderful art of transforming the writer into a child manifested itself, manifested itself in free breathing, the extraordinary relief of each displayed thing, manifested itself in a passionate and restrained love for nature, for all living things, accurate adult knowledge of them and their accurate childish perception, comprehension of children's character.
+“Nikita’s Childhood” is a story about the first years of human formation.
+The reader is presented with a chronicle of the main events in the boy’s life during the last year before the start of his studies.“Nikita’s Childhood” reflected the wonderful art of transforming the writer into a child, it was reflected in free breathing, the extraordinary relief of each thing shown, it was reflected in a passionate and restrained love for nature, for all living things, an accurate adult knowledge of them and their exact childish perception, comprehension of a child’s character.

 Bibliography